stenczelt/pkp-lego/index.rst

    :width: 100 %
    :align: center

-..
-Group mailing list: **pembroke-kings-programme-lego-2018 [AT] googlegroups.com**, https://groups.google.com/forum/#!forum/pembroke-kings-programme-lego-2018

-..
-Please join the google group `here <https://groups.google.com/u/2/g/pembroke-lego-2024>`_, and feel free to use the forum to discuss ideas with other course participants.
+Please join the google group `here <https://groups.google.com/u/2/g/pembroke-lego-2025>`_, and feel free to use the forum to discuss ideas with other course participants.

 Contents:
 ---------